 The project will be served by public sewer.
 There will be no septic system on site.
-The Board finds the standards of this section have been met.

 M. Flood areas.
 Based on the Federal Emergency Management Agency's Flood Boundary and Floodway Maps and Flood Insurance Rate Maps, and information presented by the applicant whether the subdivision is in a flood-prone area.
 If the subdivision, or any part of it, is in such an area, the subdivider shall determine the 100-year flood elevation and flood hazard boundaries within the subdivision.
-The proposed subdivision plan must include a condition of plan approval requiring that principal structures in the subdivision will be constructed with their lowest floor, including the basement, at least one foot above the 100-year flood elevation.
+The proposed subdivision plan must include a condition of plan approval requiring that principal structures in the subdivision will be constructed with their lowest floor, including the basement, at least one foot above the 100-year flood elevation:

-Based on a review of the Federal Insurance Rate Maps, the parcel is located in Zone C - Areas of Minimal Flooding.
-The Board finds the standards of this section have been met.
+Based on a review of the Federal Insurance Rate Maps, the parcel is located in Zone C-Areas of Minimal Flooding.

 N. Storm water.
-The proposed subdivision will provide for adequate storm water management; An updated stormwater management report was submitted and reviewed and approved by the Town's peer review engineer.
+The proposed subdivision will provide for adequate storm water management;

+An updated stormwater management report was submitted and reviewed and approved by the Town's peer review engineer.
 A stormwater permit by rule application has been submitted to MEDEP.
-The Board finds the standards of this section have been met.